-I believe Vancouver's neighborhoods are the heart of the community.
-Neighborhood associations advocate for livability issues for a diverse population.
-Whether they involve the youth, veterans, elderly, the retired or families, a neighborhood association is made up of volunteers.
-Volunteers come together to support the social relationships in our community.
+I believe Vancouver’s neighborhoods are the heart of the community.
+Our 68 officially recognized associations cover approximately 95% of the city.
+Neighborhood associations advocate for livability issues for our diverse population.
+Whether they involve young people, veterans, elderly, retirees or families, a neighborhood association is made up of volunteers.
+Volunteers join together to support the social relationships in our community.
 We must support our neighborhood associations.

-I've volunteered for more than 25 years with neighborhood associations.
-I've engaged residents and businesses in various enhancements from developing an art sculpture and a new park, to replacing sidewalks and trees.
+I volunteered for more than 35 years with neighborhood associations.
+I engaged residents and businesses in various enhancements from developing an art sculpture and a new park, to replacing sidewalks and trees.

-We have annual picnics, which strengthen the connections between neighbors and engage the youth in a community activity.
+We have annual picnics, which strengthen the connections between neighbors and engage our youth in a community activity.
 This promotes stewardship of the neighborhood.
-I've worked very hard to help all residents "age in place" so that our neighborhoods can be their homes for as long as possible.
+I worked very hard to help all residents “age in place” so that our neighborhoods can be their homes for as long as possible.